-I refer to the very recently submitted plans to erect a Wind Turbine of 87 metres on top of the prominent local copse topped hill that features in many of my blog post images.
-And indeed provided the cover image for my documentary film from 2011 ‘Epiphany In Translation.’
+I refer to the very recently submitted plans to erect a wind turbine of 87 metres on top of the prominent local copse topped hill that features in many of my blog post images.
+And indeed, provided the cover image for my documentary film from 2011 ‘Epiphany in Translation.’
 Click here for more about my film.
 (For those who prefer non metric, that’s nearly 300 feet, or roughly 6 times the height of the trees which stand there at present.
-And thus it would establish a new height record for a single wind turbine in the whole of Carmarthenshire.
+Thus, it would establish a new height record for a single wind turbine in the whole of Carmarthenshire.
 Since the trees don’t feature on the site plan, I’m guessing they will be felled should the proposal be approved).

 - My 2 questions for any reader who cares to respond are:

-Do you feel that such plans should require direct communication and consultation by the developer/site owner with local residents?
-And
+Do you feel that such plans should require direct communication and consultation by the developer and site owner with local residents?

 Do you feel that this location is appropriate for such a development?

 Almost every day for the last 6 weeks has seen us both on rush clearing duties in our lower meadows.
-The prolonged drier weather this year enabled me to cut almost all of the meadow.
+The prolonged drier weather this year, enabled me to cut almost all of the meadow.
 Clearing what will inevitably be just the first cut of rushes has taken much longer.
-But this pitchforking turns out to be very healthy all over body exercise, and has had the added benefit of getting us both down into the field earlier in the day than we’d normally manage.
-And so on a couple of occasions I’ve caught sight of a fox exploring to the North of our Upper field.
+However, this rush pitchforking, turns out to be very healthy all over body exercise, and has had the added benefit of getting us both down into the field earlier in the day than we’d normally manage.
+And so, on a couple of occasions, I’ve caught sight of a fox exploring to the North of our upper field.
 I’m guessing that I was downwind at the time, and it didn’t hear the distinctive sound of the metal gate’s latch being worked as I arrived on site.
 Both mornings were clear and bright, and one couldn’t help but be impressed by the richness of its distinctive brown/rust black pelt.
-But I didn’t have my camera to hand and so instead share an image of a wonderful spider’s web net created around a single Stipa stem overhanging from the top of one of the many rush piles which now snake across the fields, like some giant reptilian form.
+But I didn’t have my camera to hand and so instead share an image of a wonderful spider’s web net created around a single Stipa stem overhanging the top of one of the many rush piles which now snake across the fields, like some giant reptilian form.

-Early October (3rd this year) saw National Poetry Day celebrated in the UK, and as is usual for us TV – deprived hobbits, this date was drawn to our attention by hearing a feature on Radio 4 featuring HRH Prince Charles reading a verse of ‘Fern Hill’ by Dylan Thomas.
+October 3rd this year, saw National poetry day celebrated in the UK, and as is usual for us TV – deprived hobbits, this date was drawn to our attention by hearing a feature on BBC Radio 4 featuring HRH Prince Charles, reading a verse of ‘Fern Hill’ by Dylan Thomas.